Rivet: Oscar rivets

 Oscar rivets are similar to blind rivets in appearance and installation but have splits (typically three) along the hollow shaft.
 These splits cause the shaft to fold and flare out (similar to the wings on a toggle bolt's nut) as the mandrel is drawn into the rivet.
 This flare (or flange) provides a wide bearing surface that reduces the chance of rivet pull-out.
 This design is ideal for high-vibration applications where the back surface is inaccessible.

-A version of the Oscar rivet is the Olympic rivet which uses an aluminum mandrel that is drawn into the rivet head.
+A version of the Oscar rivet is the Olympic rivet which uses an aluminium mandrel that is drawn into the rivet head.
 After installation, the head and mandrel are shaved off flush resulting in an appearance closely resembling a brazier head-driven rivet.
 They are used in the repair of Airstream trailers to replicate the look of the original rivets.